scantineau/mqtt-to-influxdb-forwarder/README.md

     weather/pressure: 1010.77 (hPa)
     weather/bat: 4.55 (V)

-Here, 'weather' is the node name and 'humidity', 'light' and 'temperature' are measurement names.
-0, 18.80, 1010.88 and 4.55 are measurement values.
+Here, 'weather' is the node name and 'uv', 'temp', 'pressure' and 'bat' are measurement names.
+0, 18.80, 1010.70 and 4.55 are measurement values.
 The units are not transmitted, so any consumer of the data has to know how to interpret the raw values.